Bayesian Algorithmic Mechanism Design: Reduction: Ideal Model

 \subsection{Ironing via Resampling}

 There is a history of fixing non-monotonicities in Bayesian mechanism design.
-Notably, Myerson invented a technique of {\em ironing} which relies on the fact that if an allocation rule is constant over some interval then any agent within that interval is effectively equivalent to a canonical ``average'' agent from that interval.
-Myerson applied this theory to iron {\em virtual valuation functions} which are a crucial construct in Bayesian profit maximization \cite{mye-81}.
-We will apply this theory directly to the allocation rule.
+Myerson invented the technique of {\em ironing} which relies on the fact that if an allocation rule is constant over some interval then any agent within that interval is effectively equivalent to a canonical ``average'' agent from that interval.
+Myerson applied this theory to iron {\em virtual valuation functions} which are used in Bayesian profit maximization \cite{mye-81}.
+We will apply this theory directly to allocation rules.

-Before we describe our ironing procedure in full, let us develop some intuition.
+Before we describe our ironing procedure in full, let us develop some more intuition.
 Suppose allocation rule $\alloci(\cdot)$ of $\alg$ is non-monotone for agent $i$.
-A simple approach to flattening non-monotonicities is to choose some interval $[a,b]$ on which $\alloci(\cdot)$ is non-monotone, and treat agent $i$ identically whenever $\vali \in [a,b]$.
-For example, whenever $\vali \in [a,b]$ we could choose to pretend that $\vali$ is actually some other fixed value $\val'$ (e.g. $\val' = a$), and pass this ``pretend'' value $\val'$ to the algorithm.
+A simple approach to flattening non-monotonicities is to choose some interval $[a,b]$ on which $\alloc(\cdot)$ is non-monotone, and to treat the agent identically whenever on this interval.
+For example, whenever $\vali \in [a,b]$ we could choose to pretend that $\vali$ is actually some other fixed value $\val'$ (e.g.~$\val' = a$) and pass this ``pretend'' value $\val'$ to the algorithm.
 Unfortunately, if we take this na\"ive approach, we would have changed the distribution of agent $i$'s input to the algorithm (in particular, the probability of value $\val'$ would be increased) and violated D3.
 In order to maintain D3 we make a minor modification: instead of picking a fixed $\val'$, we will draw $\val'$ from $\disti$ restricted to the interval $[a,b]$.
 Thus, we are replacing $\vali \in [a,b]$ with $\val'$ drawn from the same distribution.
 Other agents cannot tell the difference -- this operation does not change the distribution of agent $i$'s input!
-Moreover, agent $i$ will indeed be treated identically whenever $\vali \in [a,b]$: the new probability of allocation will be precisely the distribution weighted average of $\alloci(\cdot)$ over interval $[a,b]$.
+Moreover, agent $i$ will indeed be treated identically whenever $\vali \in [a,b]$: the new probability of allocation will be precisely the distribution weighted average of $\alloci(\cdot)$ over the interval $[a,b]$.